 Finally, we discuss some other interesting subroutines that have been vectorised, viz., RstSol, BckUp and AddP1.
 The first, RstSol computes a restriction of the solution on a given level, and sends it to the memory locations of the solution on another level.
 BckUp makes a copy from the solution.
 AddP1 interpolates and adds the correction from one level to another.
-The Scan apreflection problem.
-The CPU time is given in seconds.
+The Scan approach originally used being too expensive, in the new implementation the actions are performed directly for multiple patches and can be vectorised, including the IF-tests on the patch properties.
+Additional index arrays are not necessary.